 So, you were searching facts on the internet?
 Facts and Johann Sebastian Bach?!
-And you doubt, there are 100 facts plus funny facts?
+And you doubt, there are 100 facts plus 20 funny facts?
 Exciting facts?
 And even cool facts?
-Well, this huge Johanns Sebastian Bach webiste offers really much more than boring facts.
+Well, this huge Johanns Sebastian Bach website offers really much more than boring facts.
 Here you'll find entertainment, fun, much, what you didn't expect and never thought there is such a thing around the composer Johann Sebastian Bach.
-Just try this page and after that please hop to more great corners of this project.
+Just try this page, and after that, please hop to more great corners of this project.
 Thank you and welcome on my "Bach on Bach" mission website.

 An age-old photography: Johann Sebastian Bach next to the Bach House and the Bach Museum at Eisenach.
 This chapter "Bach Facts" is illustrated by really historic photos.